What is gorder?

 also supports using groups from NDX files.
 Let's suppose our NDX file already contains a group called LipidBeads

 , which specifies all the beads to use.
 We can then simply select the group.
-Our input YAML file will look like this:
+Our configuration YAML file will look like this:

 structure: system.tpr